fberlinger/finbot/README.md

-# BlueBot_Arduino
+# Finbot
-Can BlueBot Reduce its Energy Consumption in a Free Swimming Robot Collective?
+Can Finbot reduce its energy consumption in a free swimming robot collective?

 ## Folders